-In a condo building, you own your condo unit and the personal belongings inside of it – the rest is communal property owned jointly by the condo association.
-Even your balcony and storage locker could be considered part of the condo association’s ownership, but designated for your exclusive use.
-The condo association has an insurance policy that covers the building and common areas.
+In a condo building, you own your condo unit and the personal belongings inside of it – the rest is communal property owned jointly by the condo corporation.
+Even your balcony and storage locker could be considered part of the condo corporation’s ownership, but designated for your exclusive use.
+The condo corporation has an insurance policy that covers the building and common areas.
 As a unit owner, the premiums are paid as part of your monthly maintenance fees.

-Condo insurance coverage by a condo association typically includes:
+Condo insurance coverage by a condo corporation typically includes: